resemble-ai/chatterbox/README.md

 cd chatterbox
 pip install -e .
 ```
-We developed and tested Chatterbox on Python 3.11 on Debain 11 OS; the versions of the dependencies are pinned in `pyproject.toml` to ensure consistency.
+We developed and tested Chatterbox on Python 3.11 on Debian 11 OS; the versions of the dependencies are pinned in `pyproject.toml` to ensure consistency.
 You can modify the code or dependencies in this installation mode.

 # Usage